sarah-murray/5.SQLite/README.md

 # 5.SQLite
-Reading and writing SQLite database
+Reading and writing an SQLite database.